 A Treasury bill is a short-term bond issued by the US Treasury.
 When you buy one, you're lending money to the government to help finance the national debt.
 In exchange for the use of your money for a short time, the government will pay you interest.
 Typically, T-bills are considered very safe, but they aren't the highest paying investments available.

 Treasury bills are some of the safest investments you can buy.
-Since they're issued for four, 13, 26 or 52 weeks, you probably aren't going to own them long enough for inflation to have a chance to significantly erode their value.
+Since they're issued for four, eight, 13, 26 or 52 weeks, you probably aren't going to own them long enough for inflation to have a chance to significantly erode their value.
 At the same time, the law requires the Treasury to pay them back.
 Furthermore, since the Treasury can print its own money, there's essentially no chance that you won't be paid back.

 Favorable Tax Treatment

 Unfortunately, the interest you earn on T-bills is subject to Federal income tax, unless you buy them in a tax-advantaged account such as a Roth IRA.
 However, they're exempt from state and local income tax.
 If you live in a state with relatively high taxes, this can help to increase the effective return you earn from your T-bills, making them a superior investment to, for instance, certificates of deposit.

 Low Transaction Cost

 Although you can buy T-bills from a broker or dealer, you may have to pay a commission.
 That being said, some of the nation's largest brokers continue to offer T-bills at a zero-commission rate.
 Alternately, you can purchase T-bills directly from the Treasury through their Treasury Direct program.
 Buying from the Treasury is fee- and commission-free.
 When your T-bills mature, you can turn them in and get your initial investment and your return back, also without incurring fees or commissions.